abduljaleel/cloudshell_lolbanner/README.md

- cloudshell_lolbanner -  AWS Cloudshell with rainbow banner (lolcat / figlet)
+# cloudshell_lolbanner

-Make a colorful banner on your AWS Cloudshell
+## AWS Cloudshell with rainbow banner (lolcat / figlet)

- cloudshell_lolbanner.sh
+### Make a colorful banner on your AWS Cloudshell

-Copy and run the script from <a href="https://gist.github.com/abduljaleel/387c92585e80865f4510a473d0f4acf4"> this Gist </a>
+Copy script <a href="https://gist.github.com/abduljaleel/387c92585e80865f4510a473d0f4acf4"> this Gist </a> This installs ruby, lolcat, figlet and configure lolbanner Run the script

 Type lolbanner aws has an awesome shell

 ![Image of lolbanner](lolbanner.png)